oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-connection/create-robot-connection.md

 ## Introduction

-This lab will walk you through the steps to create a Robot Connection.
+This lab walks you through the steps to create a robot connection.
 A robot connection specifies the information that a robot needs to connect to an application.
-A typical connection specifies the URL and security credentials which the robot can use to login to an application.
+A typical connection specifies the URL and security credentials that the robot uses to log in to an application.

 Estimated Lab Time: 10 minutes

 ### Robot Connection Type

-Robot connection types are similar to templates, and allow you to specify the parameters required for a robot connection.
+Robot connection types are similar to templates and allow you to specify the parameters required for a robot connection.

 Unlike an integration, a robot doesn't need information about an application's security protocols or its APIs.
 A robot typically needs only a little information about the application or web page that it's connecting to, such as a URL and credentials.
 You list the fields that a robot needs to connect to an application in a robot connection type.

-A robot connection type doesn't list the values of the fields, and it's not application specific.
-Therefore, you can base robot connections to different applications on the same robot connection type.
-For example, any robot connection that requires only a user name, password, and URL to access an application can use one of the predefined robot connection types.
+A robot connection type does not list field values and is not application-specific.
+Therefore, you can base robot connections for different applications on the same robot connection type.
+For example, any robot connection that requires only a username, password, and URL to access an application can use one of the predefined robot connection types.

 ### Robot Connections